Dental Implants in Long Valley, NJ

 What is a Dental Implant?

 A dental implant is a dental prosthetic that we can use to fill the gaps in your smile.
 While there are various ways to replace missing teeth, the majority of restorations are cosmetically-focused.
-Dental implants look like natural teeth, but what truly sets them apart is how they function like natural teeth as well.
+Implants look like natural teeth, but what truly sets them apart is how they function like natural teeth as well.

 Dental implants are composed of three parts: